lorenzoleuzzi1/ml-project/README.md

 ### Installation and Usage ###
 `pip install -r requirements.txt`

 The application allows to run different trials using a basic command-line interface.
-To do so you need to type the following code `python main.py <experiment_name>` where `experiment_name` must be one of the following:
+To do so you need to type the following command `python main.py <experiment_name>` where `experiment_name` must be one of the following:
 - `monks-1`: to fit and test a network with the monks-1 dataset
 - `monks-2`: to fit and test a network with the monks-2 dataset
 - `monks-3`: to fit and test a network with the monks-3 dataset